 In the world of web hosting, there are up to eight different hosting options available.
 I’m going to address three of the most common that small business owners use:

-Managed WordPress Hosting: This is hosting set up for WordPress websites specifically.
+Managed WordPress Hosting: This is a specific hosting setup for WordPress websites.
 The servers are optimized to run WordPress.
-They offer higher security, faster load times, and some automated functions like daily backups.
-This is the type of hosting I now use and offer to all my clients.
+They offer higher security, faster load times, and automated functions like daily backups.
+This is the hosting I now use and provide to all my clients.

 Like I discovered with my website, your website will struggle with resources and speed while using shared hosting.
-I have also had issues with my website loading slow both on mobile and desktop, security issues, and up time issues.
+I have also had issues with my website loading slow both on mobile and desktop, security issues, and uptime issues.
 I have discovered that all of these issues are related to shared hosting and not my website directly.
-Over the years I have used various plugins to try to resolve these issues and I have had some success, but not the results I would like.
+Over the years, I have used various plugins to resolve these issues, and I have had some success, but not the results I would like.

-Dedicated Hosting: This is for very large websites.
-The business will purchase their own server and their website is the only one on that server.
-In comparison this is very expensive.
-The business usually has an IT department that is responsible for keeping the server working properly, keeping it secure, and keeping the website virus free.
+Dedicated Hosting: This is for massive websites.
+The business will purchase their server, and their website is the only one on that server.
+In comparison, this is very expensive.
+The company usually has an IT department responsible for keeping the server working properly, keeping it secure, and keeping the website virus-free.